alisd23/react-async-actions/README.md

 So when a component needs to wait for some data from an *async action*, out of the box `ReactDOM.renderToString` will render the whole app to a html string, firing off any actions you might have in `componentWillMount`, then when the actions complete and modify the state, there's nothing to cause another re-render, so usually you just have to manually fetch any data for each `route` before rendering, or just send incomplete markup back to the client

 This library attempts to solve this problem in a fairly simple way.
-By listing your action dependencies for each component explicitly, and returning `promises` from any async actions, we can watch and wait for those `promises` to resolve (Only promises are supported at the moment).
+By listing your action dependencies for each component explicitly, and returning `promises` from any async actions, we can watch and wait for those `promises` to resolve (only promises are supported at the moment).

 ### On the client